yathrib-04/yathrib-04/README.md

 **AI & Data:**
 - Machine Learning
 **Backend & Infrastructure:**
-- Advanced backend development & best practices
+- Advanced backend development and best practices for scalable systems
-- Docker
+- Containerization and deployment with Docker
-- .NET
+- Building and maintaining applications with .NET
+- Exploring modern backend workflows and architecture patterns